adilio/cyberdle/README.md

 The entire game ships as static files (HTML, CSS, and a single dataset script), so you can double-click `index.html` and start playing immediately.
 No build step, server, or tooling required.
 Just pure, online/offline fun!

+## Play Online

+The easiest way to play Cyberdle is online at: **[https://adilio.github.io/cyberdle/](https://adilio.github.io/cyberdle/)**

+The site is hosted via GitHub Pages, so you can play directly in your browser without any setup or downloads.

 ## How to Play

 1. **Read the Definition**: Each puzzle presents a detailed definition of a cybersecurity acronym.